 I was out shopping the other day and what greeted my eyes – stands of spring bulbs for sale.
 Then you stop to look at the calendar and realize that it's almost the end of September and that the perfect time to plant spring bulbs is right around the corner.
 Bulbs are awesome and amazing plants to add to our gardens and a great way to jump start the spring season which makes me realize I need to start planning!

-Ophiophobia – the fear of snakes.
-I am frightened of snakes.
-Seeing a snake stops me in my tracks, leaves my heart pounding and scarcely breathing while my eyes are fixed on the reptile at hand.
-Being someone who has made a living working outside much of my life, snakes are a not a rare thing in my day-to-day activities, but I still prefer to avoid them.
-During this first week of June, I received my fill of snakes.
+Seeing a snake stops me in my tracks, leaves my heart pounding and scarcely breathing while my eyes are fixed on the reptile.
+Being someone who has made a living working outside much of my life, snakes are not a rare thing in my day-to-day activities, but I still prefer to avoid them.

 Very often what grows in a garden are those fruits and vegetables we enjoy eating.
 Though, sometimes our gardens may exceed our appetites.
 After growing fifteen kale plants last year, my family determined, we probably could live off of two.
 And ten cherry tomato bushes were nine too many.
 One vegetable, my family does enjoy regularly is sweet potato.
 Baked, boiled, or fried – sweet potatoes are used more often than potatoes in my home, making it a good candidate for the garden.
 Let's examine what it takes to grow sweet potatoes in our Central Illinois climate.